dap-biospec/G3F/Docs/G3F_Manual.md

 Go to the **Dataset** section on the control panel.
 Use the drop-down menu to select &quot;Oxidation.&quot; This loads the raw data matrix of oxidation data.

+**If continuing from Example #2, set the Process function drop-down box to "none"!**

 Go to the **Fit to function** drop-down menu.
 Select &quot;Loose\_SpecEChem\_4Spec\_ForOxd\_2D&quot; This function will calculate the populations of three of the analytes using global variables and fit the population of the fourth using local variables.
 In order for this to work, the setup for the fit on the control panel will need to be reconfigured.

 **Setup**